-"Warrant Agreement" means the warrant agreement, dated June 7, 2021, between the Company and Continental Stock Transfer & Trust Company, which governs the terms of the Warrants.
+"Warrant Agreement" means the warrant agreement, dated June 7, 2021, between the Company and Continental Stock Transfer & Trust Company, or the Private Warrant Agreement, as applicable, which governs the terms of the Warrants.

 "Warrants" means warrants to purchase Common Stock of the Company.